gadamc/kdata/htmlpy/util.rst

      for val, i in bas.input_index:
        print i, val

+However, you're unlikely to use this construct - see the Numpy Array section below.

 When loading this module, the KPulseAnalysisChain also becomes iterable and returns a pointer to each KPtaProcessor in its ordered list.